25 June 2022

 An optimal policy has the property that whatever the initial state and initial decision are, the remaining decisions must constitute an optimal policy with regard to the state resulting from the first decision.

 Alright, what does this mean?
 What the principle of optimality is telling us is that in order to calculate an optimal policy, we should turn this iterative process of making actions and calculating costs into a recursive procedure.
-That is, taking an action puts us into a new state s_2 = T(s_1, a_1) where we are again faced with the exact same problem of finding an optimal policy but this time starting at s_2.
+That is, taking an action a at the initial state s puts us into a new state s' = T(s, a) where we are again faced with the exact same problem of finding an optimal policy, but this time starting at s'.
 Let’s see how we can exploit this idea.

 Remember that we defined the value function v^\pi as the total cost of following a policy \pi when starting at a given state.
 Let’s define the optimal value function v^\star as the total cost of choosing the best course of action while starting at a certain state s.

 Notice in the optimization problem above that the initial state is only ever used to choose the first action.
 Later actions do not depend directly on it but only on its consequences.
-This means that we can break the problem into two parts: calculating an immediate cost dependent on the initial state and calculating a future cost dependent on all next states.
+This means that we can break the problem into two parts: calculating an immediate cost dependent only on the initial state and calculating a future cost dependent on all the ensuing states.

 \sum\limits_{t=2}^\infty \gamma^{t-1}c(s_t, a_t) = \gamma \sum\limits_{t=2}^\infty \gamma^{t-2}c(s_t, a_t) = \gamma \sum\limits_{l=1}^\infty \gamma^{l-1}c(s_l, a_l),